-In addition to the bascule girders, H&H’s proposed repairs for the floor beams were evaluated and they have shown a good improvement of stress level for the floor beams under different loading cases.
+In addition to the bascule girders, H&H’s proposed repairs for the floor beams were evaluated and they have shown improvement (reduction) of stress levels for the floor beams under different loading cases.

 Pennoni’s Retrofit Concept (Diagonal Angles)

-As mentioned in the previous reports, Pennoni has developed the idea for the installation of diagonal truss members across the most deteriorated web panels of the bascule girders instead of adding two sandwich plates to the web plates.
+As mentioned in the previous reports, Pennoni has developed the concept for the installation of diagonal truss members across the most deteriorated web panels of the bascule girders instead of adding two sandwich plates to the web plates.
 Different concepts have been considered and their constructability has been evaluated by Pennoni’s experienced field engineers.
-Finally, the concept of using diagonal angles along with filler plates, gusset plates and connecting angles deemed the most feasible and effective concept.
+Finally, the concept of using diagonal angles along with filler plates, gusset plates and connecting angles was deemed the most feasible and effective concept.
 Details of this concept were developed in 3D drawings in Google Sketchup ® and the members were sized using capacity design (more details were sent in the previous reports dated October 1, 2010 and December 7, 2010).
 Figure 9 illustrates the 3D presentation of the concept and the FE model for one of the panels.
 In modeling the gusset plates, the same approach of increasing the thickness is used, while the gap between the diagonal angles and the web plates is considered in the model.
-Body constraint is used to attach the diagonal members to the gusset plates.
+Body constraints are used to attach the diagonal members to the gusset plates.